vipulnaik/diet-exercise-health/checklists/hearing-checklist.md

     - [ ] Left ear with bone conduction headphones
     - [ ] Right ear with bone conduction headphones
 - Check for balance when I play https://www.youtube.com/watch?v=eVVaqFDG6Fo
-  - normal headphones: log message: `lmlyd balance test passed with normal headphones`, otherwise document in more detail and determine followup actions
+  - over-ear headphones: log message: `lmlyd balance test passed with over-ear headphones`, otherwise document in more detail and determine followup actions
-    - [ ] Normal headphones, when set to balanced, feel centered rather than skewed to one side
+    - [ ] Over-ear headphones, when set to balanced, feel centered rather than skewed to one side
-    - [ ] For normal headphones, switching back and forth between all left to all right does not change perceived loudness
+    - [ ] For over-ear headphones, switching back and forth between all left to all right does not change perceived loudness
   - bone conduction headphones: log message: `lmlyd balance test passed with bone conduction headphones`, otherwise document in more detail and determine followup actions
     - [ ] Bone conduction headphones, when set to balanced, feel centered rather than skewed to one side
     - [ ] For bone conduction headphones, switching back and forth between all left to all right does not change perceived loudness

 END OF SECTION: Quick minimum audible volume and balance tests

-### Quick max frequency hearing test (intended only for normal headphones)
+### Quick max frequency hearing test (intended only for over-ear headphones)

 This is the part of the long max frequency hearing test that is focused only on confirming that I can still hear till 20000 Hz.